9 Creative Packaging Ideas for Small Businesses + Examples | Fit Small Business

 Custom packaging is a key way for small businesses to stand out in the highly saturated ecommerce market.
 To foster a memorable buying experience and help build brand loyalty, we recommend using branded or unique shipping materials.

-In this article we’ll look at how you can customize your external shipping boxes as well as your internal product packaging materials—along with average costs, helpful examples, and resources to get started.
+In this article we’ll look at nine creative packaging ideas for small business, exploring how you can customize your unboxing experience from the inside out.
+Each idea will also include average costs, helpful examples, and resources to help you get started.

-For ecommerce businesses, think of your shipping container like a storefront.
+For ecommerce businesses, think of your packaging like it’s your storefront.
 Similar to a stunning window display, a well-designed shipping box will leave a positive first impression on your customers and tell them how they should perceive your brand.

-Here’s a rundown of the top three types of shipping container customizations with options for any budget:
+Here’s a rundown of the best exterior packaging customizations you can make, with options for any budget:

 1. Fully Customized Packaging